-- Nasal steroid sprays, which affect allergy or asthma symptoms in various ways.
-Steroid sprays are a common treatment for allergies.
-Budesonide (Rhinocort), fluticasone (Flonase), and triamcinolone (Nasacort) are steroid sprays that are available over the counter or by prescription.
+Nasal steroid sprays, which affect allergy or asthma symptoms in various ways; steroid sprays are a common treatment for allergies.
+Budesonide (Rhinocort), fluticasone (Flonase), and triamcinolone (Nasacort Allergy 24HR) are steroid sprays that are available over the counter.

 Unfortunately, there's no way to prevent an allergy.
 Some studies have shown that exposure to pets as a young child seems to reduce the risk of developing pet allergies later.
 On the other hand, a child who already has allergic tendencies may get worse with exposure to a pet.